 - 59. Activity 2: Provide technical advice, policy support and training for the Government to improve delivery of national social protection and emergency preparedness programmes and food systems.
-In line with the National Social Protection Strategic Plan (NSPSP), WFP will collaborate with the Government in the establishment of sustainable national school feeding and asset creation programmes, while promoting nutrition, education and livelihoods.52 This support will include technical assistance related to CBTs in the context of social protection programmes, emergency preparedness, and relief and recovery operations; gender equality and women's empowerment will be mainstreamed.
-While the long-term objective of school feeding is full ownership by the Government, the transition envisioned will be gradual process, particularly in terms of budget support. - 60.
+In line with the National Social Protection Strategic Plan (NSPSP), WFP will collaborate with the Government in the establishment of sustainable national school feeding and asset creation programmes, while promoting nutrition, education and livelihoods.
+This support will include technical assistance related to CBTs in the context of social protection programmes, emergency preparedness, and relief and recovery operations; gender equality and women's empowerment will be mainstreamed. - 60.
 To assist the Government in improving emergency preparedness and response, WFP will provide capacity strengthening in food security, logistics and information and communications technology in emergencies.
 This assistance will be aligned with the Government's priorities, with food security as the entry point.
-It will involve technical assistance, improvement of infrastructure and equipment, capacity strengthening and strategic advice.53 WFP will also establish a baseline for the Emergency Preparedness Capacity Index. - 61.
+It will involve technical assistance, improvement of infrastructure and equipment, capacity strengthening and strategic advice.
+WFP will also establish a baseline for the Emergency Preparedness Capacity Index. - 61.
 WFP will work with the Government and partners such as FAO and research institutes to improve food systems and equitably enhance community economic and social well-being through capacity strengthening for women and men smallholder farmers, to enhance value chains, improve food quality, reduce post-harvest losses and create market demand.
-WFP will work with the private sector to promote consumption of fortified foods and increase local production capacity
+WFP will work with the private sector to promote consumption of fortified foods and increase local production capacity for high-quality foods, with preference for local women suppliers to redress economic inequalities.

-52 WFP's policy advice and technical assistance will focus on logistics, programme and policy issues with a view to eventual hand-over of programmes to the Government.
+&lt;sup>49 WFP's policy advice and technical assistance will focus on logistics, programme and policy issues with a view to eventual hand-over of programmes to the Government.

-53 Technical assistance, improvements to warehouses and equipment, information technology for government emergency operations and training centres, capacity enhancement for emergency logistics, training of trainers and preparedness exercises, and advice on the development of emergency preparedness plans and capacities.
+&lt;sup>50 Technical assistance, improvements to warehouses and equipment, information technology for government emergency operations and training centres, capacity enhancement for emergency logistics, training of trainers and preparedness exercises, and advice on the development of emergency preparedness plans and capacities.